kwkou/815/articles/hdinsight-hbase-build-java-maven.md

         function FindAzure {
             # Is there an active Azure subscription?
-            $sub = Get-AzureRmSubscription -ErrorAction SilentlyContinue
+            $sub = Get-AzureSubscription -ErrorAction SilentlyContinue
             if(-not($sub))
             {
                 throw "No active Azure subscription found!
-If you have a subscription, use the Login-AzureRmAccount cmdlet to login to your subscription."
+If you have a subscription, use the Add-AzureAccount cmdlet to login to your subscription."
             }
         }